billianodev/Billiano.NAudio/README.md

 Utility library for NAudio

 - AudioEngine, fire and forget audio playback _(useful for playing sound effects)_
-	- Use with WaveCache and WaveCacheSampleProvider
+	- Use with SampleCache and SampleCacheProvider or SampleCacheChannel
-- AudioStreamReader, AudioFileReader but for stream _(currently support wave, mp3 and ogg by reading stream header nor brute create)_
+- AudioStreamReader, AudioFileReader but for stream _(currently support standard wave, mp3 and ogg by reading stream header nor brute create)_
 - PortAudioOut, PortAudioSharp implementation of NAudio.Wave.IWavePlayer for cross-platform audio playback
-- WdlResampler, WdlResamplingSampleProvider with channels resampling support
+- WdlResampler, sample rate and channels resampler

+## Update

+__Most features from verison v1.x.x will not be compatible with v2.x.x due to major refactoring especially for SampleCache__